 All participants are responsible for planning and paying for their own lodging in Trento.

-Details and possible housing solutions providing the Trentino Guest Card are available in the Downloads section.
+Details and possible housing solutions providing the Trentino Guest Card will be sent to admitted students.

 COVID related measures